 Of the remaining departmental courses, all must be 200-level or higher and at least four must be 300-level or higher.
-Students can take up to two cognate courses from other departments, approved by the Psychology Departmental Representative, to count as departmental courses.
+Students can take up to two cognate courses from other departments, approved by the Psychology Director of Undergraduate Studies, to count as departmental courses.

 Any variations from these requirements must be approved by the Psychology Departmental Representative.